A1vinSmith/OSCP-PWK/README.md

-# TryHackMe is the main material
+## TryHackMe is the main material
-# Wiki is for notes and cheetsheet
+## Wiki is for notes and cheetsheet
-# Code are mostly for writeups
+## Repo is mostly filled with writeups